Beautiful PowerPoints Are a Waste of Time

 Some years ago, I attended a pitch competition in Taipei.
 Prezi, the funky presentation software that uses a presentation format called ‘zoomable user interfaces’ (ZUIs) was all the rage.
 All the contestants were using it in one way or another, in addition to good old PowerPoint slides.

 The chap who won in the previous year was among the audience.
-He gave comments and pointers to this year’s contestants at the end of each pitch with an air of confidence.
+He gave comments and pointers to the contestants at the end of each pitch with an air of confidence.